santoshvision/DevOps/README.md

 # DevOps
 This Repository Has created for DevOps pratice
+Now GitHub has downloaded into local machin